 If energy is added to the system, an electron can be kicked out of the sea.
 It now gets a positive energy with E > m.
 This means this electron becomes visible as it can now interact.
 At the same time a "hole" in the sea has appeared.
 This hole can be interpreted as a positive charge at that position: an anti-electron!
-Dirac's original hope was that he could describe the proton in such a way, but it is essential that the anti-particle mass is identical to that of the electron.
+Dirac's original hope was that the hole was nothing but the proton, but it is essential that the anti-particle mass is identical to that of the electron.
 Thus, Dirac predicted the positron, a particle that can be created by 'pair production'.
 The positron was discovered in 1931 by Anderson.

 There is one problem with the Dirac interpretation: it only works for fermions!